DebelYoussef/DebelYoussef/README.md

 ### 🧠 About Me

 Hi!
-I'm a software engineering student with a strong interest in web development, mobile apps, DevOps, and machine learning.
-I'm especially drawn to data science and data analysis, and I'm actively working toward building skills and projects in those areas.
+I'm a software engineering student with a strong interest in web development and mobile apps.
+I'm now focusing on cloud technologies and DevOps, especially working with tools like Docker, Kubernetes, and AWS to build modern, scalable infrastructure.

 ---